 Hot sauce made with fermented peppers has more depth than hot sauces that are made with fresh peppers.
-Lacto-fermented peppers are not, hands on, time consuming, but they do take some time to age.
+Lacto-fermented peppers are not hands-on or work-intensive, but they do take some time to age.
 The author of the recipes lets their peppers ferment for about 4 months, but many let them ferment for only weeks.

 22. Fermented Pico de Gallo Salsa

 All that’s required for this salsa recipe is tomatoes, onion, cilantro, lime juice, and sea salt.
 The ingredients sit in a jar for two days in the pantry.
 After 48 hours you’ll have fermented salsa that you can use for dipping or to serve with grilled meats, eggs, vegetables, etc. Yum!